Loading Racing Stats...

 More Fantasy News

-Jones finished third in the Pocono 350 at Pocono Raceway Sunday afternoon.
+Jones finished third in the Bank of America Roval 400 at Charlotte Motor Speedway Sunday afternoon.

-Jones finished fifth in the GEICO 500 at Talladega Superspeedway Monday afternoon.
+Jones finished second in the YellaWood 500 at Talladega Superspeedway Sunday afternoon.

 Third at Bristol Motor Speedway

 Jones finished third in the Bass Pro Shops NRA Night Race at Bristol Motor Speedway Saturday night.